-The Cancer Celebrities and Me
+The Cancer Celebrities

 Why I love Farrah Fawcett and hate Sheryl Crow